forta-network/docs/docs/how-forta-works.md

 1. Subscriptions through the Forta App - Currently email address and/or a Slack webhook, but you can request that other options be added by the Forta Foundation.
 2. OpenZeppelin Defender Forta Sentinels - Monitors the Forta Public API for new alerts and delivers those alerts to Defender Autotasks and/or Defender Notifications (email, Discord, Slack, Datadog, Telegram, other webhooks).
-3. Custom solution - Manually polling the Forta Public API on local or cloud hosted machine/
+3. Custom solution - Manually polling the Forta Public API on local or cloud hosted machine.
 4. Pushing data directly from the Forta detection bot to an External API Endpoint - As in the case of the data sources, there is no mechanism for keeping an API key secret.
 This is ill-advised.

 #### Reacting to alerts